How askScout turns a noisy git log into a 10-second digest

 Step 2: Compute structural signals

 Codebase Health is three measurements.
-Growth is the ratio of lines added to lines removed (Lean to Ballooning).
-Focus is the average files touched per commit (Tight to Scattered).
-Churn is how many files were reworked three or more times in the window (Clean to High).
+Growth is the ratio of lines added to lines removed, classified from Lean up through Ballooning.
+Focus looks at the average files touched per commit, running from Tight to Scattered.
+Churn counts how many files were reworked three or more times in the window, on a Clean-to-High scale.
 All three come from arithmetic, not LLM judgment.

 Pace Check compares today's commit count to the average of your last three runs.
 It only renders after you have at least 3 prior digests, so the baseline is real.
 The multiplier (e.g. 1.7x) is straight division.